 Budget allocation table

-The budget allocation table shows the plan's date range, segmented by week or day, with estimated and actual cumulative amounts, and the selected goal which will be revenue, clicks, or conversions.
+The budget allocation table shows the total budget, segmented by week or day, with estimated and actual cumulative amounts, and the estimated and actual key performance indicator (revenue, clicks, CPA, or conversions).

 Reporting in budget management

-Search Ads 360 reports on the performance of all budget groups, and individual budget groups and plans, enabling you to compare actual spend with your targeted budgets.
+Search Ads 360 reports on the performance of all budget groups and campaigns collectively, and on individual budget groups and plans, enabling you to compare actual spend with your targeted budget.
 Learn more about budget reporting.

 The benefits of budget management include: